Why Python for Data Science?

 Python is for anyone aspiring to learn because of its ease to learn and understand.

-Python is a popular data analysis tool, which is ahead of SQL and SAS and comes next to R, with 35 percent of data analysts using it.
+Python is a popular data science tool, which is ahead of SQL and SAS and comes next to R, with 35 percent of data analysts using it.

 Python is known to be an extremely scalable language compared to other languages, like R, and is faster to use than MATLAB or Stata.